filecoin-project/phase2-attestations/README.md

 $ cp target/release/phase2 .
 ```

-## Adding a Contribution
+## Participation Steps

-At the start of the participant's time window they will recieve a URL from which to download the previous participant's phase2 parameters.
+At the start of each participant's contribution time-window, the participant will receive one URL and/or shell command for each circuit that they are contributing to.
+The link or command is used to download the previous participant's phase2 parameters.

-For non-China based participants, an AWS S3 link to the parameters will be provided.
-For China based participants, a link to a JDCloud hosted copy of the parameters will be provided. **All phase2 files should be downloaded into the `rust-fil-proofs` directoy that was cloned.**

-China-based participants will be given a URL and shell command to download the previous participant's phase2 parameters file.
-Participant's located outside of China will have access to an S3 bucket from which they can download the previous participant's phase2 parameters file.

-Once the phase2 file has been downloaded, the participant should check that its blake2 digest matches the file's published digest.
+Once the phase2 file or files have been downloaded, the participant must check that each downloaded file's blake2 digest matches the file's published digest.

 ```
+# Enter a tmux session only if you are not in one.
-$ tmux new -s phase2
+[$ tmux new -s phase2] or [$tmux attach -t phase2]
 $ b2sum <downloaded phase2 file>
 ```

-After the file's digest has been checked, the participant runs the phase2 contribution code. **You will be asked to randomly press your keyboard at the start of the contribution process, press enter when you have finihsed.** The remainder of your contribution stage will require no further interaction beyond monitoring the phase2 process for completion.
+After each downloaded file's digest has been verified, the participant runs the phase2 contribution code. **You will be asked to randomly press your keyboard at the start of the contribution process, press "enter" when you have finished pressing keys.**

 ```
-# If you exited the above "phase2" tmux session, reattach to it before running `./phase2 contribute`.
+# Enter a tmux session only if you are not in one.
-[$ tmux attach -t phase2]
+[$ tmux new -s phase2] or [$tmux attach -t phase2]

-# You will be asked to randomly press your keyboard.
 $ RUST_BACKTRACE=1 ./phase2 contribute <downloaded phase2 file>
 ```